grpc/grpc-swift/Performance/QPSBenchmark/README.md

 ## Building

-To rebuild the proto files run `make generate-qps-worker`.

 The benchmarks can be built in the usual Swift Package Manager way but release mode is strongly recommended: `swift build -c release`